alenambo02/Make-readmes-easily/Develop/README2.md

   - [License](#license)

   ## Description:
-  We will be dicussing why pups are adorable!
+  Puppies are cute.

   ## Installation:
-  Get you a puppy.
+  Get yourself a puppy.

   ## Usage:
-  At your local shelter!
+  Adopt a puppy at your local shelter.

   ## Credits:
   None at the moment.